 So if you’re an amateur artist and wish to find out how to begin a career in visual art, or how to start your art business, or scale up your existing art business, check out my conversation with Catherine Orer, an award-winning Business and PR Strategist who counsels visual artists on how to build a sustainable enterprise.

 She has worked in art galleries, represented artists in art fairs selling their artworks at best deals.
-Eventually, she started her venture, The Artist Entrepreneur that changed the lives of many artists.
+Eventually, she started her venture, The Artist Entrepreneur which changed the lives of many artists.
 Her clients tag her brilliant work as, “bridging the gap between creativity and being business savvy”.
 Gear up guys to learn the art business tips and the strategies for making a successful career in arts, thereby becoming an artist-entrepreneur.

 You can also listen to this conversation on the Podcast Exploring Career Opportunities below.